OpenFreeEnergy/openfe/docs/guide/cli/quickrun.rst

 .. note::

-    The same ``-d`` / ``--work-dir`` used in the original run must be specified so that ``quickrun`` can locate the cache file.
+    The same ``-d`` / ``--work-dir`` and ``-o`` flag arguments used in the original run must be specified so that ``quickrun`` can locate the cache file.

 If you pass ``--resume`` but no cache file is found (e.g. the job never started), the following warning is printed and a fresh execution begins:

 .. code:: none

-    No checkpoint found at <work-dir>/quickrun_cache/<transformation_key>-protocolDAG.json!
+    openfe quickrun was run with --resume, but no cached results found at
+    <path-to-cache-file>.
 Starting new execution.

 If the cache file is corrupted (e.g. due to an incomplete write at the moment of interruption), ``quickrun --resume`` will raise an error with instructions to rerun the simulation:

 .. code:: none

-    Recovery failed, please remove <work-dir>/quickrun_cache/<transformation_key>-protocolDAG.json
+    Recovery failed, please remove <work-dir>/quickrun_cache/dag-cache-<key>.json
-    and any results from your working directory before continuing to create a new protocol, or run without `--resume`.
+    before executing a new transformation simulation.

 If you do not pass the ``--resume`` flag, the code will detect the partially complete transformation and prevent you from accidentally starting a duplicate